redteamsecuritytraining/PlugBot-C2C/README.md

 The default username is <b>admin</b> and the default password is <b>admin</b>.

+<h1>Tor Setup</h1>

+If you want your C2C to be a hidden Tor site, visit the link below to configure it accordingly:

+<a href="https://www.torproject.org/docs/tor-hidden-service.html.en" target="_blank">https://www.torproject.org/docs/tor-hidden-service.html.en</a>

 <h1>Contributors</h1>

 Jeremiah is an information security consultant, not a developer.
 Therefore much help is needed to improve the project all around.
 If you're proficient in PHP / CodeIgniter and want to contribute, contact jeremiah[at]redteamsecure[dot]com.
 Help is greatly needed!